-- Special education case manager ratio averages 1:12 with most direct services delivered in a 1:1 setting. - Special education replacement course commensurate with ability levels and aligned to State Standards and ability levels. - Student advisor assigned to each student who acts as the first line of communication and forms positive adult relationships with students. - MTSS (Multi-Tier System of Supports) model incorporated with specific Tier 1, Tier 2, and Tier 3 interventions and referral processes. - Own It! program/curriculum used as an intervention for BlueSky students demonstrating lack of engagement. - Dean of Students provides student support plans and academic probation plans. - Social worker groups offered to students needing mental health support. - Middle school social worker providing direct service through the synchronous advisory class. - Intake risk assessment consisting of academic and behavioral readiness and support. - Educational assistants available daily to support students with academic and behavioral needs. - Math for Success and Reading for Success intervention courses to help build foundational skills necessary for grade level success. - Evening math coaching to support students academically with math coursework. - Laptops and/or hotspots provided to students in need.
+- Student advisor assigned to each student who acts as the first line of communication and forms positive adult relationships with students. - Half-time 504 Coordinator to provide support to students and staff - MTSS (Multi-Tier System of Supports) model incorporated with specific Tier 1, Tier 2, and Tier 3 interventions and referral processes. - Own It!, a motivational and goal setting program, used as an intervention for BlueSky students demonstrating lack of engagement. - BlueSky's Dean of Students provides student support plans and academic probation plans. - Social worker groups offered to students needing mental health support. - The Middle school social worker provides direct service through the synchronous advisory class. - The Middle school counselor provides career and organizational lessons through synchronous advisory class. - Middle School students are identified after first quarter for "Back on Track" program to help students that struggled during the first quarter - Middle School Friday study hall to work 1:1 with students that need extra help. - Intake risk assessment consisting of academic and behavioral readiness and support. - Educational assistants available daily to support students with academic and behavioral needs. - Math for Success and Reading for Success intervention courses to help build foundational skills necessary for grade level success. - Evening math coaching to support students academically with math coursework. - Laptops and/or hotspots provided to students in need.